shoeffner/pandoc-source-exec/example/example.md

 The following keywords (classes denoted by a prefixed `.`, attributes with a following `=`) exist:

+`.caption` and `caption=`
+  ~ Mutually exclusive.
+If `.caption` is used, instead of printing `File: ...`
+    above the code, a caption is created below (using the LaTeX package `caption`) the listing and in the compiled LaTeX document the `\listofcodelistings` macro becomes available.
+To specify a custom caption, use `caption="My caption"`.
+If a filename was specified, this would render to "My caption (path/to/file.py)".

 cmd=
   ~ Allows to specify a custom interpreter command to execute the code.
 For